 LastPass writes, "We love being a part of the security routines of more than 20 million users across the world.
 As our community of users continues to grow, we need to adapt our offerings to keep up with the constantly evolving digital world.
 With that, we have some changes to our LastPass Free offering."

 The company encourages those who need access to all device types to upgrade to LastPass Premium or Family, costing $3 and $4 a month, respectively.
 Free users who upgrade ahead of the change are eligible for 25% off the Premium tier for the first year.
-Of course, you could also switch to an alternative like Bitwarden or MYKI, both of which offer unlimited passwords on as many devices as you have for free.
+Of course, you could also switch to an alternative (we've mentioned some in our roundup) that offers unlimited passwords on as many devices as you have for free.